TYPO3-Documentation/TYPO3CMS-Reference-TSconfig/Documentation/UsingSetting/UserTSconfig.rst

     TCAdefaults.pages.hidden = 0
     TCEMAIN.table.pages.disableHideAtCopy = 1

-If we activate the following configuration in the TSconfig of a certain backend user group, new and copied pages will be hidden for that group.
-The TSconfig to be used is the same, but prefixed with :tsconfig:`page.`
+If we activate the following configuration in the user TSconfig of a certain backend user group, new and copied pages will be hidden for that group.
+The user TSconfig to be used is the same, but prefixed with :tsconfig:`page.`

 ..  code-block:: typoscript